Xiaobing00/MoodTracker/README.md

 To start the program in terminal:

-pip install -r requirements.txt
+pip install -r requirement.txt

-main.python main.py
+python main.py

 Some important command: